-The Installation requires a small amount of force.
-The locking system may be damaged if the installation is not performed properly.
+Installation requires a small amount of force.
+Connections may be damaged if installation is not performed properly.

 Points to note before installation

 We recommend that the product is stored, unopened, in the rooms in which it will be installed (at a temperature between 18 and 24 °C) for as long as possible, until complete acclimatisation has taken place.
 48 hours is usually sufficient for temperature equalisation.
 Humidity equalisation can take considerably longer, however.